Dom-888/Second-Milestone-Project/README.md

 - **Frameworks**
     - [Bootstrap](https://getbootstrap.com/) was used extensively to create the responsive design, in particular the grid and the modal classes.
-    - [Jasmine](https://jasmine.github.io/) was used to automatically test the JavaScript code.

 - **Plugins**
     - [Textillate](https://textillate.js.org/) was used to animate the title and the "New Record" signal.
     - [Lettering.js](http://letteringjs.com/) was added as dependency of Textillate
-    - [Jasmine-jQuery](https://github.com/velesin/jasmine-jquery) was added to allow Jasmine to test jQuery code.

 - **Toolkits**
     - [Font Awesome](https://fontawesome.com/) was used to create button icons.